 Out of the Shadows: Unseen Sculptures of the 1960s is the most complete survey of Chadwick’s abstract works ever realised and finally recognises how inventive and experimental Chadwick really was.
-Published to accompany tha exhibiton, Lynn Chadwick: Out of the Shadows, 16 September - 8 November 2009, this fully illustrated catalogue gives these abstract works the prominence they deserve within his output as a whole.
+Published to accompany the exhibiton, Lynn Chadwick: Out of the Shadows (16 September - 8 November 2009), this fully illustrated catalogue gives these abstract works the prominence they deserve within his output as a whole.

-Available on Amazon or contact the gallery directly.
+Available on Amazon or by contacting the gallery directly.